-01 Aug Simple ways chefs and restaurants can improve vegetarian food
+01 Aug Ways restaurants can improve veggie food

 How Chefs and Restaurants can Improve Vegetarian Food

 The state of vegetarian food today: A tragedy in three acts.

 Read part one: Bad Vegetarian Food in Good Restaurants

 It’s really disheartening as a food lover to go to a restaurant that has rave reviews and ‘really great food’ and discover that it is a really great restaurant for everyone who isn’t a vegetarian.

 But instead of moaning about chefs’ lack of skills or lack of giving a shit for making tasty vegetarian food, I thought it would be more helpful to give some pointers.

 Know your customer